 Play the interactive Quizlet Game: Direct Link

 STEPS for Using a Formula to Add a Column

-Step 6 - Google Sheets: Return to normal View.
-Excel needs no change.
+Step 6 - Return to normal View to hide the formulas

 Step 7 - Check with your teacher to see how they want you to submit or share this document.